 As the Director of Industry Training for Food, Beverage, and Natural Products, Chris Reedy serves as the lead conduit for all activities and projects focused on the Food, Beverage, and Natural Products industries at NC BioNetwork.
 He provides leadership and administrative oversight for statewide programs and resources to enhance North Carolina’s ability to attract and grow Food, Beverage, and Natural Products companies.
 Chris Reedy has 7 years of management, training, and production experience in the food, beverage, and natural products industries.
 He partners with companies to help them better understand food safety, good manufacturing practices and FDA regulatory compliance, and he translates those regulations into workable takeaways for clients.

-Dr. Rich Bonanno, Associate Dean and Director NC Extension Service at NC State University
+Dr. Rich Bonanno, Associate Dean, CALS and Director, NC State Extension

 Dr. A. Richard Bonanno is the Director of the North Carolina Cooperative Extension Service at NC State University.
 The NC Cooperative Extension is the university’s largest outreach program, with centers serving every county and the Eastern Band of the Cherokee Indians.
 Programs focus on agriculture, food and 4-H youth development.
 Before coming to NC State, Bonanno owned and operated a farm just north of Boston specializing in fresh market vegetables, bedding plants and vegetable transplants.